• +971551792927

 Radiology Quality and Safety

-Radiology quality and safety are essential for providing accurate diagnostic imaging while protecting patients, staff, and the environment.
-It involves implementing protocols that reduce risk, enhance patient care, and ensure compliance with professional and legal standards.
-Maintaining safety and quality in radiology directly impacts diagnostic accuracy, treatment decisions, and overall healthcare outcomes.
+Radiology quality and safety are essential for delivering accurate diagnostic imaging while protecting patients, staff, and the environment.
+Implementing robust protocols reduces risks, enhances patient care, and ensures compliance with professional and legal standards.
+Maintaining safety and quality directly affects diagnostic accuracy, treatment decisions, and overall healthcare outcomes.

 • ALARA Principle: Minimize radiation exposure for patients and staff by keeping doses as low as reasonably achievable.